-We will deliver unprecedented levels of sensitivity and precision in applications of quantum systems to sensing, biomedical imaging, and metrology.
+We are addressing scientific challenges in the field of quantum-enabled sensors and metrology to deliver unprecedented levels of sensitivity and precision in the application of quantum systems in sensing, biomedical imaging and metrology.

-- Realise sub-cellular, in vivo, imaging in real time with microsecond time-resolution using biocompatible nano-particles and spin manipulation.
+- Realise sub-cellular, in vivo, imaging in real time with microsecond time-resolution using biocompatible nano-particles and spin manipulations.

-- Use quantum mechanical spin coherence to produce enhanced sensing technologies with unrivalled performance.
-Specific example: use nanoscale diamonds as ultra- sensitive probes of magnetic fields in industrial and biological environments.
+- Use quantum mechanical coherence to produce enhanced sensing technologies with unrivalled performance.

-- Achieve new field and force sensing regimes using arrays of quantum controlled mechanical oscillators.
-Specific example: characterise the structure of an uncrystallisable protein using single-molecule MRI with integrated cavity optomechanics.
+- Achieve new field and force sensing regimes using arrays of quantum-controlled mechanical oscillators.

 Our research breakthroughs include the achievement of the first quantum enhanced measurement of a biological system, allowing nanoparticles to be tracked inside a living cell with quantum-enhanced precision and probing the nanoscale structure of the cell, which can provide information about both cell health and function.